skip navigation

 Expected vs. Unexpected Outcome

-In some expressions, the second variation is expected.
+In some expressions, the second variation is an expected outcome.
 Note that the word, verb, phrase and clause forms are parallel in each part of the expression.
+Be is omitted in the reduced construction.

 THE + NOUN